T. Ola Avoseh: Work and career

-From 1941 until 1955 he worked for the Egun Awori Native Authority..

-In 1957 Avoseh opened a private primary school at Ajegunle, Apapa, and also started working for the Federal Ministry of Information and Home Affairs as a Cinema Commentator.
+From 1941 until 1955, Avoseh worked for the Egun Awori Native Authority.
+In 1957, he opened a private primary school at Ajegunle and Apapa, and also started working for the Federal Ministry of Information and Home Affairs as a Cinema Commentator.
 While with the Ministry of Information and Home Affairs, he worked at Ibadan, Badagry, Epe, and Ijebu-Ode.
 It was during the period that Avoseh worked in Epe that he wrote one of his books.
 He retired from the government post at the mandatory age of 60 in 1968.
-In the 1960s and 1970s Avoseh was engaged by the government in the management of schools and council in Badagry.
+In the 1960s and 1970s, Avoseh was engaged by the government in the management of schools and councils in Badagry.
 He continued to operate the school until the 1970s, when the government took over management of all private schools.

 Avoseh was active in church work and local politics.
-He was the General Secretary of the Badagry branch of Nigerian Youth Movement’s political party from 1939 to 1941.
+He was the General Secretary of the Badagry branch of the Nigerian Youth Movement's political party from 1939 to 1941.
 He was also the founder and General Secretary of the Egun Awori Improvement Union in 1968.
 In the Saint Thomas' Church, Avoseh was confirmed and appointed a Lay Reader in October 1932.
-He later held several positions in the church, including Secretary to the Parochial Committee in Badagry (1933-1941); Secretary of the Lay Readers' Association (1965–1975); Conductor of Morning Prayer Band from 1966; the General Secretary of the Egbe Ogo Olorun Tan church society (1966-1977); and the Chairman of Lay Readers Association (1975 to 1980s).
+He later held several positions in the church, including Secretary to the Parochial Committee in Badagry (1933–1941); Secretary of the Lay Readers' Association (1965–1975); Conductor of Morning Prayer Band from 1966; the General Secretary of the Egbe Ogo Olorun Tan church society (1966–1977); and the Chairman of Lay Readers Association (1975 to 1980s).

-In recognition of his diverse contributions to the town, Aholu C. D. Akran, the King of Badagry town, conferred on Avoseh the chieftaincy title of Gbesiewu of Badagry in January 1974.
+In recognition of his diverse contributions to the town, Aholu C. D. Akran, the King of Badagry, conferred on Avoseh the chieftaincy title of Gbesiewu of Badagry in January 1974.